Eppo Bruins: Politics

-Bruins was a member of the Christian Democratic Appeal (CDA), but switched over to the socially more conservative Christian Union in 2011.
+Bruins was a member of the Christian Democratic Appeal (CDA).
+He switched to the more socially conservative Christian Union in 2011, because he felt that the latter party put more emphasis on Christianity.
+Bruins served as editor-in-chief of the magazine of Christian Union's scientific institute.

 In the parliamentary election of 2012, Bruins was placed as number six on the Christian Union list but was not elected.
 On 2 December 2015, he became member of the House of Representatives, when he replaced former party leader Arie Slob who had resigned as a parliamentarian.
-Bruins had previously served as editor-in-chief of the magazine of Christian Union's scientific institute.

-In the parliamentary election of 2021, he was placed seventh on the party list, failing to win reelection.
+He was his party's spokesperson for matters including education, media, and aviation.
+Bruins opposed the opening of an expanded Lelystad Airport, and he advocated for the reintroduction of a basic grant for students.
+He was a strong defender of the Constitution's freedom of education.
+In the parliamentary election of 2021, he was placed seventh on the party list, failing to win re-election.

+He became chairperson of the Advisory Council for Science, Technology and Innovation (AWTI) in 2022.
 In 2023, following the resignation of then party leader Gert-Jan Segers as a parliamentarian, a seat in Parliament was proposed to Bruins, who declined to return.
 The seat went to Nico Drost instead.
+Bruins headed the committee that determined the party list of the Christian Union in the November 2023 general election.
+He was about to become a professor by special appointment at Leiden University, when he joined the Schoof cabinet.